Undergraduate Courses

 An introduction to the engineering design process with a focus on understanding constraints and opportunities associated with additive manufacturing (AM).
 Students will gain an understanding of how to exploit AM to manufacture parts with complex geometry, while also considering economic viability and manufacturability.
 Opportunities and constraints associated with various AM technologies, from fused-filament fabrication (often called 3D printing) to metal AM processes, will be surveyed.
 The course will culminate in a hands-on design project where students will use design-for-additive-manufacturing (DfAM) frameworks and tools to design a novel product.
 This course aims to promote creativity and critical thinking, which are necessary to effectively use AM technology in the context of product design.
 May be convened with SIE 581.

-SIE 482: Lean Operations and Manufacturing Systems
+SIE 482: Lean Engineering

 Survey of lean and variability reduction principles as applied to manufacturing and non-manufacturing environments.